 Ties can be made out of any fabric that’s reasonably light.
-Silk is the most popular material simply because of its ability to “bounce” back into shape after being tied and untied.
+Silk is the most popular material.
+This is owing to its ability to “bounce” back into shape after being tied and untied.

 Ties, like men’s fashion in general, are always evolving as recent history shows.

-In the 1970s ‘kipper ties’, which were often as wide as 12cms, were the neckwear fashion statement of the decade.
+1. 1970s – ‘kipper ties’, which were often as wide as 12cms, were the neckwear fashion statement of the decade.

 2. 1980s – (just as in the 1960s), skinny ties, some as narrow as 3cms, became popular again.